cross-js/cross-js/README.md

 globalThis.fetch // requires node v18
 ```

-Something even better if you apply the _onion architecture_ from the "Don't use the fs" rule
+Something even better if you apply the _onion architecture_ from the "Don't use the fs" rule section.
+Don't make the actuall request. just construct a Request like object and pass it back to the developer so he/she can modify/make the request itself so i can use whatever http library I want. think of it as not having any access to network request

 ## Don't use node's [Url](https://nodejs.org/api/url.html#url_legacy_url_api) or [querystring](https://nodejs.org/api/querystring.html)